Writing for kids and adults: how two very different genres share the same heart

 People are often surprised when they learn that I write both children’s picture books and contemporary romance novels.

-It sounds like a contradiction, but to me, it’s not.
+It sounds like two genres on extreme ends, but to me, it’s not.
 Both come from the same place — a desire to understand what it means to be human, to feel deeply, and to connect honestly.

 But that hesitation misunderstands both genres.
 Children need stories that help them name their feelings; adults need stories that help them express their desires.
 The same emotional honesty powers both.